 The workplace is continuing to evolve as the circumstances of COVID-19 change rapidly.
 Designing a new workplace model that enables employees to feel productive, connect with employees, and safe is critical.
 Facility managers need to continue to be forward-thinking and consider all angles when planning for the future of their workplace.

 However, planning for a dynamic workplace may seem overwhelming for facility managers.
-There’s a lot to consider, especially if your company considers adding new technology into the mix.
+There’s a lot to consider when thinking about the future of work, especially if your company considers adding new technology into the mix.
 Rest assured, there are several resources and tools available to help make planning and implementing a dynamic workplace plan seamless.